jaiyue/Network-coursework/readme.txt

             print(f"Server is ready to receive on port {port}") server_socket.listen(5)

-    - The server uses the threading module to implement multithreading, with the main thread focusing on listening for new connections and receiving requests from clients via the socket.accept() method.
-    Once a new connection is made, the main thread creates a separate thread for each client, with each subthread handling all of the individual client interactions, such as receiving messages, sending messages, file requests, and broadcasting messages.
-    This approach allows the sub-threads to run independently without blocking the main thread or affecting the operation of other clients, thus enabling multiple connections to be processed concurrently. while True:
-                client_socket, address = server_socket.accept()
-                print(f"New client with ip: {address[0]} and Port: {address[1]}")
-                thread = threading.Thread(target=handle_client, args=(client_socket,))
+    - The server uses the threading module to implement multithreading, with the main thread focusing on listening for new connections and receiving requests from clients via the socket.accept() method.Once a new connection is made, the main thread creates a separate thread for each client, with each subthread handling all of the individual client interactions,such as receiving messages, sending messages, file requests, and broadcasting messages.This approach allows the sub-threads to run independently without blocking the main thread or affecting the operation of other clients, thus enabling multiple connections to be processed concurrently. while True: client_socket, address = server_socket.accept() print(f"New client with ip: {address[0]} and Port: {address[1]}") thread = threading.Thread(target=handle_client, args=(client_socket,)) thread.start()

-                thread.start()
+    - The handle_client() function is responsible for receiving and processing client requests.
+It first receives the username from the client and stores it in the clients dictionary.
+Then it continuously receives messages from the client and performs different actions depending on the content of the message. def handle_client(client_socket):
+                try:
+                    username = client_socket.recv(1024).decode()  # Receive the username
+                    clients[client_socket] = username
+                    ...

+    clinet.py：

+    - Depending on the type of message entered by the client, the server performs the following actions:
+        /quit: When a client sends a /quit message, the server calls the remove_client() function to find a matching client_socket, remove it from the clients dictionary, and disconnect the client.
+        /file: When a client sends a /file request, the server calls access_files() to find the SERVER_SHARED_FILES folder and list the files available for download.
+        /download <filename>: The client sends  a /download <filename> request specifying the name of the file to be downloaded.
+The server checks if the file exists.
+        If the file exists, the server sends the file size information to the client and calls the download() function to send the file contents to the client.
+        /boardcast: The client sends  a /boardcast <message> request.
+The server parses the message and calls the boardcast_message() function, which broadcasts the message to all clients. boardcast_message() function iterates through all clients and sends the message to all other clients.
+        /unicast <username> <message>: The client sends  a /unicast <username> <message> request specifying the recipient's username.
+        The server looks up the target client and sends the message to the target client if it finds it; if the user is not found, the server returns a ‘User not found’ error message.